-The new playground in Marton, Te
+The new playground in Marton, Te Āhuru Mōwai, was completed and opened in March 2021.

 The roof at the Marton pool was replaced and asbestos was removed.

 We made improvements to the roof at the Marton Gym and removed the asbestos.